 Her collections include Never a Put-up Job (1970), Cherry Stones: And Other Poems (1983), Hesitations (1990), Trusting the Rainbow (1994), From the Tide’s Edge (1999), and more.
 Her Selected Poems was published in 2003.
 She edited Poet’s England 17: Cumbria (1995), her anthology of railway poems Marigolds Grow Wild on Platforms (1996), and Perceptions (2000), a collection of poems by women.

 “What do I look for?
 I keep an open mind, but look for: that touch of originality, that right combination of words, that vivid image, that musicality of sounds, that instant ‘YES’, that delight in a real poem, that joy in a fine piece of work.
 And I don’t mind where it comes from or from whom, and I don’t mind if it’s simple or complex – if it’s a true poem I’ll recognise it.”
 Peggy Poole

-The mentor for 2017 is Deryn Rees-Jones.
+The mentor for 2018 is Michael Symmons Roberts.

 To be eligible for the Peggy Poole Award, you just need to enter the National Poetry Competition and be living in one of the following postcode regions: BB, BD, BL, CA, CH, CW, FY, IM, L, LA, M, OL, PR, SK, WN and WA.
 When you make your entry, you’ll be able to opt in to being considered for the award.

 The National Poetry Competition is open for entries in 2018.
 You can enter online at: npc.poetrysociety.org.uk